 Facebook is the only social media platform I regularly use.
-I once used Twitter.
+There was a time when I used Twitter.
 I use Viber to video chat with a close friend through her mobile phone in Ukraine.
 I have a Skype account, in case I need it (almost never).
 I used to have a LinkedIn account.
 I started using Facebook to keep in touch with our children and with friends, and it used to bring me joy.

 Recently, with COVID-19, Black Lives Matter, and the increasing tension around the upcoming elections in the US,, Facebook is more stress-inducing than enjoyable.
 I decided that something had to change.